pubannotation/textae/docs/embed.md

 ---
 layout: docs_with_textae
-title: Embedding
+title: Usage
 permalink: /docs/embed/
 ---

-# Embedding TextAE in HTML documents
+# Putting TextAE in a HTML document

 A TextAE instance is encapsulated in a _div_ element, thus you can embed TextAE instances as many as you like in a HTML document.